paulbauriegel/paulbauriegel.github.io/content/posts/my-first-post.md

 ]
 ```

-4. Use a system prompt.
-There are different ones depending on your task: Pointing, 2D-Boxes, 3D-Boxes & Segmentation.
+### 4. Use a task-specific system prompt

+There are different system prompts for:
+- Pointing
+- 2D boxes
+- 3D boxes
+- Segmentation

-Overall Google says that 2D Boxes give the most reliable results.
-So I usually us them.
+Google suggests 2D boxes give the most reliable results.
+I usually go with that.
+The following is the system prompt I used for my tests.

 ```python
 bounding_box_system_instructions = """